 The best business insurance for small business can pay these costs, whether you have made a mistake or not.
-By having the right business insurance coverage, you protect your business from potential ruin if you are challenged or a claim made against your business.
+By having basic business insurance coverage, you protect your business from potential ruin if you are challenged or a claim made against your business.
 For a small outlay on business insurance, you can protect your business and your scarce capital for everyday expenses and for growing your business.

-There are three kinds of business insurance that all small business owners need to consider.
+There are three kinds of basic business insurance that all small business owners need to consider.
 Material damage cover, business interruption insurance and liability protection.

-Material damage insures your fitout, stock, equipment and obligations you have to a commercial property landlord.
+Material damage insures your business assets such as fitout, stock, equipment and obligations you have to a commercial property landlord.
 It covers events such as fire, storm, theft and break and enter.
 Business interruption insurance pays claims that arise under material damage cover and its purpose is to pay additional costs that may be incurred if you have to set up temporary premises and if your profit has been reduced as a result of a claims event.

 Public liability insurance pays for claims when someone else was injured or their property was damaged and your business and your employees are at fault.
 There is also statutory liability and employers' liability to protect your business in the event that it has breached laws or caused illness to employees.

 So How Much Does Business Insurance and Public Liability Cover Cost?

-At Insure Online, we are relentless about finding the best small business insurance online and the best insurance price for New Zealand’s small businesses and making it cheap for everyone.
-After all, we are a small business too.
+At Insure Online, we are relentless about finding the best small business insurance online and the best insurance price for New Zealand’s small businesses.
 We appreciate the importance of preserving capital for running expenses while also recognising that risks can lead to expensive claims against our business that we could not afford to cover ourselves.
-We spend time finding the right insurance by selecting the best insurance companies and their best products so that we can do it online and we pass on the benefits of buying online insurance to your small business across New Zealand in the form of lower business insurance premiums.
+We spend time finding the right insurance by selecting the best insurance companies and their best products so that we can do it online.
+We pass on the benefits of buying online insurance to your small business across New Zealand in the form of lower business insurance premiums.